jackbullen/DFA/README.md

  --- | --- | --- |
  GUI input | 0.5 | Improve input for transitions.
  DFA drawing | 0.5 | ...
- DFA analysis | 0 | Compute some basic strings in the language.
+ DFA analysis | 0 | Find some basic strings in the language.
+Check if a string is accepted.

 ## Usage
 ./python DFA.py